Bhanupriya-art/CSE408-Coursera-Answers/README.md

 ### Select all true facts from the list below.<br><br>Answer:-<br>1.
 Suppose we solve an LP relaxation and find that the objective value is 9.8 , we can prune this branch from further consideration.<br>2.
 Suppose we solve an LP relaxation and find that the objective value is 8.5, we can prune this branch from further consideration.<br>3.
 The optimal solution of the ILP will have objective value greater than or equal to 9.

+## Problem Set # 2 :- Programming Assignment: Integer Linear Programs
+### To complete this lab Click on the link below:-
+<a href="Approximation Algorithms and Linear Programming/Week 2/ProblemSet2.ipynb">Click Here</a>

 ## Week:- 3 Approximation Algorithm Basics

 ### Q.1 We have designed an efficient 2-factor approximation algorithm for a minimization problem.
 Running the approximation algorithm on an instance yields a solution with objective value 12.
 What can we say about the optimum?<br><br>Answer:- The optimal solution is in the range 6 ≤ OPT ≤ 12.